-The OU aims to make study as accessible as possible and a range of adjustments and support are included in modules for all students as standard.
+The OU aims to make study as accessible as possible and a range of adjustments and support are available for all students as standard.
 More specialist adjustments are possible, however, you will need to tell us about your disability and provide evidence to request them.

-The following are available as standard from the OU (you don't need to tell us about a disability or provide supporting evidence):
+The following are available as standard from the OU for all learners (you don't need to tell us about a disability or provide supporting evidence to access these).

 - Online tutorials, with support options.